-One of the key features of Immediate Code Ai is its commitment to helping users.
+One of the key features of Immediate Core is its commitment to helping users.
 Upon registration, users receive a call from a broker to explain how to use the platform and guide them further.
 The platform’s team is dedicated to providing ongoing support and education to help users maximize their trading potential.

 You might find the platform perfect for trading because it provides traders with the tools, resources, and support they need to succeed in the dynamic world of cryptocurrency trading.
-Whether you are a beginner or an experienced trader, Immediate Code Ai offers a comprehensive and user-friendly platform to help you achieve your financial goals.
+Whether you are a beginner or an experienced trader, Immediate Core offers a comprehensive and user-friendly platform to help you achieve your financial goals.

 Meme coins are a relatively new type of cryptocurrency that has gained popularity in recent years.
 Meme coins are essentially online tokens created based on memes or internet trends.
 Unlike traditional cryptocurrencies like Ethereum and Bitcoin, which have a clear purpose and use case, meme coins are often created purely for entertainment.

 Dogecoin is the most well-known meme coins that created in 2013 by Billy Markus and Jackson Palmer.
 It was inspired by the popular internet meme of the Shiba Inu dog, often used to express humor and silliness.
 Dogecoin started as a joke but quickly gained a dedicated following, becoming a popular trading option.